Show All - Hide All

 Extension, May 26–June 3 (price drop from $2,860 to $2,394): Continue your river adventure at a special price!
 Float the "lower half" of Grand Canyon with your guides.
 Return to Flagstaff June 3; dinner and overnight on your own.

 B = breakfast, L = lunch, D = dinner

 Tuition: Tuition is per person, based on shared hotel accommodations, and includes accommodations, meals listed, entry fees and permits, group gratuities, and group transportation from arrival in Flagstaff, Arizona, on Sunday, May 18, until departure from Flagstaff on Tuesday, May 27, 2014.
 Transportation to and from Flagstaff is your responsibility.

 Accommodations: First and last nights are in a 4-star hotel (double occupancy); single accommodations available for an additional fee of $215.
-The remaining nights are spent camping; tents, sleep kits, and cots provided.
+The remaining nights are spent camping; tents and sleep kits provided.

 The following penalty schedule applies: On or before March 12, 2014: $200 handling fee; after March 12, 2014: forfeiture of all payments.
 For complete cancellation and refund policy, see Terms and Conditions.

 The Crow Canyon Archaeological Center's programs and admission practices are open to applicants of any race, color, nationality, ethnic origin, gender, or sexual orientation.

 Registration as a seller of travel does not constitute approval by the State of California